Corporate Governance

 The Board is also provided with updates on the relevant new laws, regulations and changing commercial risks in the Company’s operating environment.
 Orientation to the Company’s business strategies and operations is conducted as and when required.

-The Board through the Nominating Committee ensures that it recruits to the Board only individuals of sufficient calibre, knowledge and experience to fulfil the duties of a Director appropriately.
-Newly appointed directors are briefed on the Group’s business activities and governance practices and provided with information on their duties and obligations as a director under the Bermuda law.
+The Board through the Nominating Committee, ensures that it recruits to the Board only individuals of sufficient calibre, knowledge and experience to fulfill the duties of a Director appropriately.
+Newly appointed directors are briefed on the Group’s business activities and governance practices and provided with information on their duties and obligations as a director of the Company.
 A formal letter of appointment will also be sent to any newly appointed Director setting out his/her duties and obligations upon his/her appointment.

 For newly appointed Director who does not have prior experience as a director of a public listed company in Singapore, he/she will attend relevant training courses organised by the Singapore Institute of Directors as required under Rule 210(5)(a) of the Listing Manual and in accordance with Practice Note 2.3 as prescribed by the SGX-ST, as well as other courses relating to accounting, legal and industry-specific knowledge, where appropriate, organised by other training institutions, in connection with their duties, and such training will be funded by the Company.

-There was no new Director appointed during FY2023.
+Apart from Professor Chee Yeow Meng, there was no other new Director appointed during FY2024.

-During FY2023, the number of meetings held by the Board and its committees and the details of the attendances are as follows:
+During FY2024 the number of meetings held by the Board and its committees, and the details of the attendances are as follows:

 Notes: *- by invitation